tulip/oplogtoredis/README.md

 ## Project Status

-The project is currently in early beta.
-It shouldn't be used in production environments.
-We expect to have an initial 0.1 release that is ready for general usage within the next couple months.
-We'd love for you to give it a test in a staging or development environment!
+The project is currently stable and used in production in Tulip.
+Before using this project in production, review the Known Limitations below, and test it out in a staging environment.

 ### Known Limitations